TeamHypersomnia/Hypersomnia-admin-shell/README.md

 Restart the server and now 1234 is your server's RCON password.

 You can implement other sensitive fields yourself with the ``read_password`` function from inside ``config.force.lua``.

+## Folder structure

+The files in ``remote-shell`` are what gets sent to the remote server upon ``./sync_repo``.
+These are never executed on your local machine.
+They're called directly on the server in response to your commands.

+You're only supposed to use the executable files without extension in the repository's folder - these are your public interface that lets you control the server from your local machine, e.g.:

+``./servers_update``

+``./servers_restart``

+``./sign_and_upload_last_builds``